leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Not C#.

 In C# everything needs to be defined.
 You cannot have an uninitialized variable.
-There are two ways to do this, one very straighforward one, and one that brings us to the next step of our learning process.
+There are two ways to do this, one very straightforward one, and one that brings us to the next step of our learning process.

-Let's do the straighforward one first (leaving out the `Charge` function for brevity).
+Let's do the straightforward one first (leaving out the `Charge` function for brevity).

 ```c#
 class TeslaRoadster